Baptism: What is this about?

 The bible is always at the heart of each week.
 Some groups will use a popular book as the basis for their study, some will use video teaching from popular authors, while others may use the sermon based curriculum.
 Either type of group is sure to help you learn more about God, lead in our church through service, and make new friends.

-Each group will last for 6- 8 weeks then take a break.
-Each weeks agenda is really up to the group and it’s leaders.
-Some groups hang out late and play games, others have kids and call it quits around “juniors” bed time.
+Different groups follow different schedules.
+Each week’s agenda is really up to the group and it’s leaders.
+Some groups hang out late and play games, others have kids and call it quits around “junior’s” bed time.
 Rest assured as these groups evolve there will be one for every person.

 Membership: A big commitment.